-Track I: Independent Research
+Track I: Independent Research (bring your own topic)

-Track II: Guided Research
+Track II: Guided Research (participated in a guided topic)

 Track I: New Course or Program Design